HidekiKawahara/Giant_FFT_SSG/README.md

 # acouticCheckerByGFFT
 This is an applicatio nof giant-FFT for acoustic measurement tool.
 Please check acouticCheckerByGFFT.md in doc folder.
+This is a pre-release version.
+Stay tuned.

 # Giant_FFT_SSG
 Signal Safeguarding with giant-FFT-based implementation.
 It makes any sound appropriate for acoustic measurement.
 Additionally, signal safeguarding can be applied retrospectively.